Alex is an antitrust lawyer and former senior government enforcer specializing in deals and disputes involving technology, data, and innovation.

 Alex divides his practice between transactions, counseling, and litigation.
-From 2012-2015, Alex served as advisor to FTC Commissioner (and current Acting Chair) Maureen Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
-He also engaged with enforcers outside the United States on key policy issues, including the proper role of antitrust analysis in intellectual property disputes.
+From 2012-2015, Alex served as advisor to FTC Commissioner Maureen Ohlhausen, counseling her on the agency's numerous investigations, enforcement actions, and policies.
+He focused heavily on key developments raising new issues for US and global regulators, including big data, the growth of online technology platforms, and the intersection of intellectual property and antitrust.
 Earlier, from 2010-2012, Alex was a trial attorney at the DOJ Antitrust Division focused on technology and finance.

 Prior to his government service, Alex spent more than a decade in private practice at other leading international law firms.
 He defended the transactions of domestic and international technology, media, and energy clients before antitrust agencies and represented class action defendants in federal and state court litigation around the United States.